Frequently Asked Questions

 • When you learn Creighton Model, you’ll find the instruction very thorough yet adaptable.
 Because every woman’s cycle is different, the best and most thorough way to learn Creighton Model is through tailor-made instruction with a specially trained FertilityCare Practitioner.
 Every FertilityCare Practitioner has gone through a comprehensive, in depth, education program to become a Creighton Model FertilityCare Practitioner.

 • Your first 4 Follow-Ups, generally held fortnightly, will give you the foundation to quickly get up and running.
 The next 4 Follow-Ups are held over the next 8 months to ensure you are accurately charting your observations and are comfortable with the system.
+Request a 10-Minute Discovery Call with a Provider today!

 • Your FertilityCare Practitioner accompanies you on your journey of learning the Creighton Model.
 They will teach you the system and answer any questions that arise along the way.
 They will ensure you are comfortably and accurately charting your observations.
 While the Creighton Model is a relatively easy to learn system, each woman’s particular cycles can present nuances and challenges that the FertilityCare Practitioner will help you navigate.
 A client who receives NaProTECHNOLOGY medical treatment from a NaPro trained Doctor will continue to see a FertilityCare Practitioner to keep track of changes within the cycle and to monitor ongoing progress.
 Your Practitioner is an advocate who will accompany and support you along the way so that you can achieve the best possible outcome.